 For inspiration, try Text Optimizer, a semantic analysis platform that includes “Action words” section allowing you to create action-oriented content:

 Use these suggestions to create actionable context that should be consistently used across both on-site content and off-site channels.
+If your teams are remote, using Voip would make this collaboration more efficient.

 Tools like Finteza allows you to set up personalized advertising campaigns based on your users’ referral path or even past interactions with the site.